andresilvapimentel/Gotcha-GPT/README.md

 # Documentation

 The complete documentation about how to run the Gotcha GPT protocol and several tutorials is being developed.
+The article is now published on line: https://pubs.acs.org/doi/10.1021/acs.jcim.4c01203

 # Get help